 Unfortunately it doesn’t seem to be listed at Mozilla’s plugin site, so I only stumbled on it after googling a bit and reading a few forum pages.Â The home page (linked above) isn’t very well designed, but there’s a more user-friendly description of the plugin at The Extensions Mirror.

 As I mentioned in previous posts, I’ve just upgraded to Vista.
-Having investigated a couple of ways to export my Thunderbird Mail (in mbox format) to the new Windows Mail or Outlook I came to the conclusion it wasn’t possible to do so and retain my folder structure, as the mbox2eml program, for example, seemed to just create all my messages in one
+Having investigated a couple of ways to export my Thunderbird Mail (in mbox format) to the new Windows Mail or Outlook I came to the conclusion it wasn’t possible to do so and retain my folder structure, as the mbox2eml program, for example, seemed to just create all my messages in one folder.

 When I read in PC Pro magazine that Thunderbird 2.0 had been released (Thunderbird 1.5 for some reason didn’t think it important to let me know), I decided to give it a go instead.
 Sure enough I just copied and pasted my mailbox into the new profile it created on Vista (for some reason in the “Roaming” settings directory rather than the ‘this computer’ directory) and I was up and running in seconds.